-Alexander Group recently surveyed corporate services executives for insight into their revenue expectations for 2022.
-Our research findings indicate that leaders were expecting aggressive returns earlier this year, but now face uncertainty in their search to capitalize on growth opportunities.
+Alexander Group recently surveyed corporate services executives for insight into their revenue expectations for the second half of 2022.
+Leaders from Corporate Services departments – Marketing, Sales, Human Capital, Staffing, Training and Compliance – are focusing on aggressive returns but will face demanding conditions in their search to capitalize on growth opportunities.

-After a good growth year in 2021, but when only 45% of firms achieved 10% plus growth, corporate services leaders anticipate much stronger results in 2022.
+After a a good growth year in 2021, but when only 45% of firms achieved 10% plus growth in 2021, corporate services leaders anticipate much strong results in 2022.
 Median growth expectations reached 19% for 2022.
 While many leaders have backed off of this aggressive objective, others remain steadfast in sustaining high, double-digit growth in the remainder of 2022.

 Recurring revenue will account for over 70% of their total revenue, requiring companies to focus on customer growth, technology innovations and high-performing sales roles.